nus-cs2103/website-base/admin/appendixC-faq.md

 If you do not have a laptop or prefer not to bring the laptop, it is up to you to show your work to the tutor in some way (e.g. by connecting to your home PC remotely), *without* requiring extra time/effort from the tutor or team members.

-Reason: As you enjoy the benefits of not bring the laptop; you (not others) should bear the cost too.
+%%Reason: As you enjoy the benefits of not bring the laptop; you (not others) should bear the cost too.%%

 </div>